27 July - 4 August 2019

 In truth, the impulses and energies of learning flow in myriad directions.
 And while we will surely hear more from those emerging young artists in the future, in the meantime, we are delighted to offer the public performances from some of the most communicative, honest and individual exponents of the art of pianism alive.

 As usual, we traverse various schools of pianism, beginning with one of the most longstanding and thrilling: the Russian school.
 Boris Berezovsky, laureate of the Tchaikovsky Competition in Moscow, opens our recital series with a varied programme including works by Tchaikovsky and Rachmaninov.
 From Argentina, we welcome Ingrid Fliter, a pianist whose revelatory work on the central European repertoire has been of vital importance.
 Also making her debut is Beatrice Rana, an emerging pianist of extraordinary intelligence and musicianship still in her mid-twenties.
-Old friends join us too: from America, Sergei Babayan returns for an evening dedicated to the music of the piano’s greatest prophet, Frédéric Chopin, while our close associate Menahem Pressler gives a recital that will be full of the atmosphere only he can generate.
+Old friends join us too: from America, Sergei Babayan returns for an evening dedicated to the music of the piano’s greatest prophet, Frédéric Chopin, while John Lill gives a recital of Schumann and Brahms.
 Steven Osborne’s acute affinity with Olivier Messiaen’s piano works (and one in particular) brings our recital series to a close with another debut appearance.

 From Christ Church Cathedral to Oxford Town Hall, and from the Holywell Music Room to the Church of St John the Evangelist, 2019’s Festival offers music spanning two centuries and taking in solo, chamber and orchestral works.
 It is my great privilege to welcome you.